Edison-web/Titanic_Survivors/README.md

 ## Column names and descriptions:bulb: :

- :gem:PassengerId: This is the
+ :gem: PassengerId: This is the

- :gem:Survived:
+ :gem: Survived:

- :gem:Pclass:
+ :gem: Pclass:

- :gem:Name:
+ :gem: Name:

- :gem:Sex: This refers to whether the person is a *male*:man: or *female*:woman:
+ :gem: Sex: This refers to whether the person is a *male*:man: or *female*:woman:

- :gem:Age: This shows how old each one on the ship:ship: is.
+ :gem: Age: This shows how old each one on the ship:ship: is.

- :gem:SibSp:
+ :gem: SibSp:

- :gem:Parch:
+ :gem: Parch:

- :gem:Ticket: This shows the ticket number the each individual.
+ :gem: Ticket: This shows the ticket number the each individual.

- :gem:Fare: This indicates the price (amount of money:pound:) each person paid for the ticket.
+ :gem: Fare: This indicates the price (amount of money:pound:) each person paid for the ticket.

- :gem:Cabin:
+ :gem: Cabin:

- :gem:Embarked:
+ :gem: Embarked:

- :gem:Age Cat.: This shows whether the person is a child, teenager,adult or elderly.
+ :gem: Age Cat.: This shows whether the person is a child, teenager,adult or elderly.

 ## Research Questions: